ntop/n2n/README.md

 **IMPORTANT** It is generally recommended to use the [latest stable release](https://github.com/ntop/n2n/releases).
 Please note that the current _dev_ branch usually is not guaranteed to be backward compatible neither with the latest stable release nor with previous _dev_ states.
 On the other hand, if you dare to try the bleeding edge features, you are encouraged to compile from _dev_ – just keep track of sometimes rapidly occuring changes.
 Feedback in the _Issues_ section is appreciated.

-## Running edge as a Service

-edge can also be run as a service instead of cli:

-1. Edit `/etc/n2n/edge.conf` with your custom options.
-See `/etc/n2n/edge.conf.sample`.
-2. Start the service: `sudo systemctl start edge`
-3. Optionally enable edge start on boot: `sudo systemctl enable edge`

-You can run multiple edge service instances by creating `/etc/n2n/edge-instance1.conf` and starting it with `sudo systemctl start edge@instance1`.

 ## Security Considerations